 The MSTI is an interdisciplinary degree offered by a group of leading UW faculty from the following UW departments and schools, in partnership with the Global Innovation Exchange:

 The MSTI is a full-time, 15-month (five-quarter) degree program.
-During weekdays, students will attend classes and work in the incubator space at the new, state-of-the-art GIX facility in Bellevue’s Spring District development, near Seattle.
+During weekdays, students will attend classes and work in the launch project space at the new, state-of-the-art GIX facility in Bellevue’s Spring District development, near Seattle.
 Because of the program’s intensive nature – requiring the time commitment of a full-time job – it’s not intended for people who want to work while they earn their degree.

 Experiential learning is at the core of the MSTI program.
 You’ll take a combination of classroom and studio/lab courses, advancing as a cohort through three learning phases – Prepare, Practice and Launch.